guaguila/CLive2022_DEVWKS-3240/README.md

 ## Verify Certificates were provisioned and installed on the Catalyst 9300

-One way to confirm the certifites installation is to examine the log file by running ***show log*** however since the terminal monitor is already enabled the relevatn log messages are already dispalyed on the screen.
+One way to confirm the certificates installation is to examine the log file by running ***show log*** however since the terminal monitor is already enabled the relevant log messages are already displayed on the screen.

 ![](gnxi_log.png)